Last Updated on

 Talking more about the web-interface, it's based on a DiskStation Manager (DSM) operating system used in Synology NAS units and actually feels like a real OS, rather than just another web admin panel.

 Most important of those apps, however, is the app called Package Center.
-You can think of it like the Play Store for your Android smartphone.
+You can think of it like the Play Store for your router.
 This app features 3rd-party add-ons that can further enhance the functionality of this router.

 That being said, these apps require space and this router has low internal memory, so you'll need external memory in the form of a flash drive or an e-HDD, in order to have these apps.